Alternate title: Why catering your own wedding *isn’t* your best bet.

 Our fancy hair came from: Jenni from Chic Salon

-Food provided by: Knifey Spooney and friends, Tandoori Sizzle and our kick ass day of kitchen crew Jess, Olivia and Kristen.
+Food provided by: Knifey Spooney and friends, Tandoori Sizzle and a kick ass day of kitchen crew Jess, Olivia and Kristen.

-Floral Arrangements and bouquets by: Brock Jones Crow and Julia Muth.
-Friends of the bride and groom (Brock walked by the patio we were having our first date on, sat down and essentially never got up.
-And here we are)
+Floral Arrangements and bouquets by: Brock Jones Crow and Julia Muth (Wildwood Floral Design).
+Friends of the bride and groom (Brock walked by the patio they were having their first date on, sat down and essentially never got up.)

-They were created with plants in our yard at home, as well as a huge selection of Tam’s edible flowers, kale, herbs etc from Real Food Gananoque.
+Flowers were created with plants in their yard at home, as well as a huge selection of Tam’s edible flowers, kale, herbs etc from Real Food Gananoque.
 Tim and Tracy from Main Street Market also showed up with lush food/flowers aplenty.
-Much of our bouquets were edible, using huge stalks of Brussels sprouts, amaranth, and kale to honor of our love of food.
+Much of the bouquets were edible, using huge stalks of Brussels sprouts, amaranth, and kale to honor of their love of food.

-My gorgeous dress: From Bridal Creations who, despite my best efforts to purchase a dress second hand, got me on a “just trying on for size” love at first sight scenario.
+The dress: From Bridal Creations who, despite the bride’s best efforts to purchase a dress second hand, got her on a “just trying on for size” love at first sight scenario.

 Wedding planner extraordinaire: Heather of Bowtie Events.
-See above description on how she was one of the best choices we made.
+See above description on how she was one of the best choices they made.

-Officiant: Katie Rose Buckley was a breath of fresh air to find after an acquaintance declined to marry us because it was against their religious beliefs.
+Officiant: Katie Rose Buckley was a breath of fresh air to find after an acquaintance declined to marry them because it was against their religious beliefs.
 Ouch.

-Katie helped guide us through a non religious ceremony that wasn’t quite “vows in a canoe” like Rad had wanted, but was personal and wonderful in the barn as the rain fell.
+Katie helped guide them through a non religious ceremony that wasn’t quite “vows in a canoe” like Rad had wanted, but was personal and wonderful in the barn as the rain fell.

-Sounds: We had Barb McDougall who is in my (and probably more professional people’s more legit) opinion, a musical savant- play guitar and sing during our ceremony and reception.
-She has a deep and powerful voice, and hearing her sing my favorite song while I walked up the aisle was all together too much.
-We heard her first at the market that we also work at, and she has before(and since) made me weep while making lobster rolls, so of course I was a damn mess.
+Sounds: They had Barb McDougall who is a musical savant- play guitar and sing during our ceremony and reception.
+She has a deep and powerful voice, and hearing her sing Christina’s favorite song while she walked up the aisle was almost too much.
+They heard her first at the market that they also work at, and she has before(and since) made them weep while making lobster rolls.

-My wonderful friend, Lynette (previously of Sleepless Goat fame) played a strong hip hop set, with many an Elton John request from Lola.
+Christina’s wonderful friend, Lynette (previously of Sleepless Goat fame) and representing AA DJs played a strong hip hop set, with many an Elton John request from Kale.

-Non-Conventional touches: We’re fortunate to be involved in the thriving arts and maker community here in Kingston.
-One of our talented friends, Barb, made us a prayer flag banner to which people could add wishes (and random quotes, and bathroom words because my friends are children), while re purposing scrap materials. ( We really *really* wanted to do our best by the environment for this day.)
+Non-Conventional touches: They are fortunate to be involved in the thriving arts and maker community here in Kingston.
+One of their talented friends, Barb, made them a prayer flag banner to which people could add wishes (and random quotes, and bathroom words because their friends are children), while re purposing scrap materials. ( They really *really* wanted to do our best by the environment for this day.)

 Instead of a traditional garter and bouquet toss,

-Where the bride and groom honeymooned: We have a three part honeymoon because we own a business and can’t actually get away for long.
-Part one: Foodie adventure to Canoe (54th floor of the TD tower in Toronto) and dress up for her.
+Where the bride and groom honeymooned: They have a three part honeymoon because they own a business and can’t actually get away for long.
+Part one: Foodie adventure to Canoe (54th floor of the TD tower in Toronto) and dress up times for her.
 Part two: off grid living at Ravenhouse outside of Gananoque for him.
 To come, leaving North America!